TFL4N/LSystems-Chaos-Fractals/README.md

 ## Features
 * Leverages Metal to render drawings
 * Uses the NSDocument class to archive rules, axioms, and colors
+* Real-time editting (for reasonable iteration limits)
+  * Attractor conditions can be modified and colors changed, then rendered automatically
 * Multiple coloring options
   * Solid colors (LAB palette)
   * Customizable gradients